-1 State Program Name: HOME Investment Partnerships Program (HOME) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-HCD's HOME program partners with rural cities and counties, Community Housing Development Organizations (CHDOs), Developers and tribal entities to improve the lives of low- and moderate-income families through the creation and expansion of affordable housing options and opportunities.
+1 State Program Name: HOME Investment Partnerships Program (HOME) F D p Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+HCD's HOME program partners with rural cities, counties, Community Housing Development Organizations (CHDOs), developers and Native American Entities to improve the lives of low- and moderate-income families through the creation and expansion of affordable housing options and opportunities.
 Types of HOME activities vary by applicant type.
-Developers may apply for development of multifamily housing new construction and rehabilitation only.
-CHDOs may apply for both First-Time Homebuyer (FTHB) Projects and the development of multifamily Rental New Construction (RNC) and Rental Rehabilitation (RR), and Infill New Construction (INC) programs.
-Cities, counties, and tribal entities may apply for all types of HOME activities.
-As described in their respective Methods of Distribution, the State HOME program sets aside 20 percent of the funding allocation to tribal entities, 15 percent of funding to CHDOs, and conducts a competitive and/or Over-The-Counter NOFA process to distribute the funding.
-For all programs, the state HOME Regulations require that a minimum of 50 percent of funds go to activities located in rural census tracts.
-The state HOME program uses a Notice of Funding Availability (NOFA) application process in which eligible applicants apply for funding awards competitively for a variety of programs and projects intended to align with the goals and priorities identified in the 2020-2024 Con Plan as outlined in the Allocation Priorities.
-Additional preferences for special needs populations, including the needs of persons with mobility, sensory, mental health, and intellectual disabilities, may be approved by HCD consistent with federal and state Regulations and fair housing laws, as well as households experiencing homelessness, chronic homelessness, or at risk of homelessness as defined by 24 CFR 91.5.
-Note: In a federally, state, or locally declared emergency, the state may utilize an alternate method of distribution for funds not committed in response to a NOFA and program income on hand to target impacted areas.
+Developers, cities, counties, CHDOs, and Native American Entities may apply for development of multifamily housing, rental new construction and/or rehabilitation, with or without acquisition.
+CHDOs and federally recognized Native American Entities, as developers, may apply for First-Time Homebuyer (FTHB) projects.
+Cities, counties, CHDOs, and federally recognized Native American Entities may apply for Infill New Construction (INC) programs.
+Cities, counties, and federally recognized Native American Entities may apply for all types of HOME activities.
+As described in the respective Methods of Distribution (MOD), the state HOME program targets 20 percent of the funding allocation to Tribal Entities, has a 15 percent set-aside for CHDOs, and targets up to \$18 million to assist the federally declared disaster DR-4699, dated April 3, 2023, addressing severe winter storms, straight-line winds, flooding, landslides, and mudslides throughout the State of California.
+For all activities, the state HOME regulations require that a minimum of 50 percent of funds awarded are for projects and programs located in rural census tracts.
+The state HOME program uses a Notice of Funding Availability (NOFA) application process, in which eligible applicants apply for funding awards competitively and/or through an Over-the Counter (OTC) process for a variety of programs and projects intended to align with the goals and priorities identified in the 2020-2024 Con Plan, as outlined in the AP-25 Allocation Priorities.

+Project and program preferences and/or limitations for special needs populations, including persons with mobility, sensory, mental health, and intellectual disabilities, may be approved by HCD, consistent with federal and state regulations and fair housing laws, as well as for households experiencing homelessness, chronic homelessness, or at risk of homelessness, as defined by 24 CFR 91.5.
+Note: In a federally, state, or locally declared emergency, the state may utilize an alternate MOD for funds not committed in response to a NOFA and Program Income (PI) on hand to target impacted areas.

-Should the state decide to waive, suspend, or eliminate the state HOME Regulations, new program guidelines would be adopted and used to set method of distribution.
+Should the state decide to waive, suspend, or eliminate the state HOME regulations, new program guidelines would be adopted and used to set the MOD.